sulu/docs/detail-specification/500-assets/DET-510-Storage.md

             path: "%kernel.root_dir%/../uploads/media" # path where the documents will be saved
             segments: 10 # folder segmentation size
 ```

+## S3

+Coming soon!

+## Custom

+You need define your own sulu_media.storage service.
+Define a service based on the StorageInterface.

 # Format Cache
 The Format Cache save thumbnail images is different formats.